rafa-pk/libft-42/README.md

 # libft-42
 First project of 42 common core.
-Consists in reproducing the Standard C Library with some new additions.
+Consists in reproducing the Standard C Library (libc) with some new additions.